ECE1778Group/ECE1778project/README.md

 phpmyadmin on port 8080, redis insight on port 5540, kibana on port 5601, backend-dev-container on 8000

-init elasticsearch index by running esIndexInit.py this will set up tokenizer for search
+init elasticsearch index by running esIndexInit.py this will set up tokenizer for search (auto run in dev container)

+initTestUser.py creates a test user "testuser" with password "test" (auto run in dev container)

 #### important